ztratar/visibe/README.md

 - Twitter Videos
 - multiple links within a tweet - get URLs out of the corresponding key in tweets

-- Graphs
+- Add a synopis at the top of the feed
 - Vines

 - loop and update datum times
-- When profile pictures fail to load, load the egg photo instead
 - preloaders
 - get the number of pixes per colum to determine which column to place the next datum instead of the current hack
 - datums per second toggle